bes-internal/gentoo-fast-install/README.md

 # gentoo-fast-install

-brief for a script for quick typical gentoo installation to baremetal using systemrescuecd
+brief for a script for quick gentoo installation to baremetal using SystemRescueCd